Sage Riders Motorcycle Club

 Total Distance is about 12.59 miles with elevation changing between 5,485 to 6,480 feet.
 Of course you can double that mileage by turning around at the end and riding the trail back in the other direction.
 That's a far better choice than the graded county roads that follow Behind The Reef passing by Flat Top Mountain.
 A few tough spots make the overall rating "difficult", the majority of the Waterfall Trail is "moderate".

 A point of interest along the trail is at the site of a Helicoptor "Airlift" of an abandoned motorcycle.
 This is a true, yet very strange story.
 In August of 2004, a 1973 Honda CB175 was actually left by it's injured rider.
 He returned 5 days later with a helicoptor to rescue his classic bike from the savage trail.
-You can read more about that amazing day on the MORK OF THE DESERT page.
+You can read more about that amazing day

 Two trailheads access the Waterfall Trail.
 The preferred entrance point is at the North trailhead located just west of Flat Top Mountain.
 The South trail head is located across the Behind The Reef Road from the hiking trail head for Crack Canyon in the San Rafael Reef.
 The hiking trail head is very popular with non-motorized users, thus motorized users are encouraged to park vehicles at the north trail head in order to avoid any perceived conflict.